renuxteam/renuxos-src/README.md

 ---

-🛠️ Built with `zig build` and a lot of love,
+🛠️ Built with `make` and a lot of love,
 — Renan Lucas

 ---

 ## Star History